Why 1% More in Price Beats 5% in Volume

 The arithmetic is genuinely simple, even if the implication is not.

 When you sell a unit of product, revenue goes up by the shelf price but cost goes up by the variable cost of making and delivering that unit.
-The contribution — what is left over after variable cost, before fixed cost — is the part that matters for operating profit.
+The contribution, what is left over after variable cost and before fixed cost, is the part that matters for operating profit.

 When you cut variable cost by 1%, you save 1% of your variable-cost base.
 If gross margin is 40%, that saving is worth 0.6% of revenue (because variable costs are 60% of revenue).
 That lands on the bottom line.